Retirement is a time for opportunity and change, including a reevaluation of how to best protect your loved ones during this next stage of life.

 Many retirees assume that advanced age might automatically disqualify them from getting life insurance, but that is not the case.
 There are term and permanent life insurance policies available that don't require medical exams, but only require you to provide health information.

-An affordable option is usually term life insurance, which provides protection for a set period of time.
+A reliable option can be term life insurance, which provides protection for a set period of time.
 Term insurance is generally established with premiums that steadily increase over time and the policy provides coverage for a certain period of time or until you reach a certain age.
 However, many term policies do offer the option to convert to permanent life insurance for more long-term coverage.

 Permanent life insurance, sometimes called whole life, offers protection for your entire life, no matter how long you live.
 While typically an initially more expensive option than term insurance, premiums on this type of policy usually remain consistent as you age.
 Many permanent life insurance policies also build up cash value over time.